Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/01-where-to-get.md

 Note that the URL is not `http://` or `https://` but is `ftp://`. `ftp` stands for "file transfer protocol".
 It is an old, robust but insecure protocol for moving data that works well from web sites because it has an "anonymous" mode that does not require a user to log in to retrieve files.
 There is a secure version called `sftp` that uses `ssh` and requires passwords.
-`sftp` is the preferred method for moving files between private sources (e.g. your COLA account and an account you might have at a supercomuting center).
+`sftp` or 'scp' (the secure copy command) are preferred over `ftp` for moving files between private sources (e.g. your COLA account and an account you might have at a supercomuting center).

 {% include links.md %}